tigera-cs/Windstream-Advanced/Advanced Training/3.network-policies-advanced/README.md

 At this point you have locked down your cluster to the bare minimum communication.

-Let's repeat the test from app1 to the other pod in the same namesapce and to an external destination we did in step 2.4 in the previous lab.
+Let's repeat the test from app1 to the other pod in the same namespace and to an external destination we did in step 2.4 in the previous lab.
 Now those two must fail as any communication that is not explicitly allowed is denied.

 Let's remember our source pod testing name: